amalgam8/amalgam8/README.md

     ```
    This command automatically creates a release object on GitHub, corresponding to the pushed tag.
    The release contains downloadable packages of the source code (both as `.zip` and `.tag.gz` archives).

-1. Edit the `CHANGELOG.md` file, describing the changes included in this release.

 1. Edit the [GitHub release object](https://github.com/amalgam8/amalgam8/releases), and add a title and description (according to `CHANGELOG.md`).